 Loans must be repaid over a period of not more than five years, however, if the loan is used to purchase a principal residence, the loan can be repaid over a period of not more than fifteen years.
-The loans are secured by the balance in the participant's account and bear interest at rates that range from 4.25% to 10.50%, which are fixed at the time of the loan and which are commensurate with prevailing rates as determined quarterly by the Plan administrator.
-At December 31, 2012, there were 315 individual loans outstanding, carrying an average interest rate of 4.6%, with maturities through 2026.
+The loans are secured by the balance in the participant's account and bear interest at rates that range from 4.25% to 10.50% for both 2012 and 2013 which are fixed at the time of the loan and which are commensurate with prevailing rates as determined quarterly by the Plan administrator.